selwynpolit/d9book/book/twig.md

 ### Display fields or variables

-Note.
 Using `node.field_myfield` will bypass the rendering and display any markup in the field.
 Using `content.field_myfield` uses the rendering system and is the preferred way to display your content.

 This will be all the content rendered